Awesome

 With a project name called "MyEffect", the Python3 script will creates new folder called MyEffect that is a sibling to

-your AUv3Template folder.
+the AUv3Template folder.
 The script will populate the new folder with the files from this template.
+Afterwards you

-Afterwards you should have a working AUv3 effect embedded in demo apps for iOS and macOS.
-All files with
+should have a buildable and working AUv3 effect embedded in a demo app for iOS and macOS.
+All files with --NAME--

 and --SUBTYPE--